-Los Cafeteros missed numerous wasted chances, as they were made to settle for a narrow 1-0 win courtesy of Adrian Ramos' goal on the stroke of half time in Group A.
+Colombia were made to rue numerous wasted chances, as they had to settle for a narrow 1-0 win courtesy of Adrian Ramos' goal on the stroke of half time in Group A

-An edgy start from the 2001 Copa America champion saw it thwarted by debutant goalkeeper Leonel Moreira on various occasions in the first half as Costa Rica withstood the barrage of attacks.
-A difficult prospect of a match turned into a near-impossible one for the experimental Los Ticos side as Randall Brenes was shown a straight red for a dangerous tackle.
+An edgy start from the 2001 Copa champions saw them thwarted by debutant Leonel Moreira on various occasions in the opposition goal in the first half as Costa Rica withstood the barrage of attacks.
+A difficult prospect of a match turned into a near-impossible one for the youthful Costa Rica side when Randall Brenes was shown a straight red for a dangerous tackle early in the game.

-The opening goal arrived on the stroke of halftime after a period of patient play saw Adrian Ramos slide the ball home for his second international goal after a brilliant ball from Porto's Fredy Guarin.
-The Colombians failed to capitalize on their dominance, and despite numerous chances late on, were made to settle for a 1-0 win despite profligate finishing.
+The opening goal arrived on the stroke of half-time after a period of patient play saw Adrian Ramos slide the ball home for his second international goal after a brilliant ball from Porto's Fredy Guarin.
+The Colombians failed to capitalise on their dominance, and despite numerous chances late on, were made to settle for a 1-0 win.

 The opening exchanges were punctuated by tackles and poor passing, with both sides failing to set an early tempo.
 The Costa Ricans’ searing pace on the wings caused initial havoc, yet it was Los Cafeteros who instigated attacking chances within the first quarter of an hour with a string of opportunities.

-Firstly, a simple ball evaded the defense and found its way to Falcao, with the in-form Porto hitman denied by a last-ditch tackle from Pedro Leal.
+Firstly, a simple ball evaded the defence and found its way to Falcao, but the in-form Porto hitman was denied by a last-ditch tackle from Pedro Leal.
 Seconds later, Los Ticos were able to breathe easy with Moreira, on his international debut, saving well from Fredy Guarin.
 The young goalkeeper was forced into a third smart save in as many minutes as Ricardo La Volpe’s youthful side found themselves on the ropes.

-The match had evolved into a physical one from the Costa Rican perspective, with three players picking up bookings in order to stem the fluidity of the Colombian attack in the final third.
-A nasty tackle from captain Randall Brenes on Luis Perea earned him a straight red card in the 28th minute, a decision taken swiftly by referee Enrique Osses.
+The match had evolved into a physical contest from the Costa Rican perspective, with three players picking up bookings in order to stem the fluidity of the Colombian attack in the final third.
+However, a nasty tackle from captain Randall Brenes on Luis Perea earned him a straight red card in the 28th minute, a decision taken swiftly by referee Enrique Osses.

-Los Ticos continued to absorb the attacks, and looked to break frequently on the counter, yet they couldn’t find a way past a resolute rearguard.
-Colombia had almost found itself a goal up in fortuitous fashion in the 37th minute, after a searching ball from Guarin enabled a goalkeeping mix-up between Moreira and Acosta, with Falcao unable to pounce.
+Colombia had almost found themselves a goal up in fortuitous fashion in the 37th minute after a searching ball from Guarin forced a goalkeeping mix-up between Moreira and Acosta, with Falcao unable to pounce.

-The beginning of the second half mirrored that of the first, with Los Cafeteros stringing together chances.
+The beginning of the second period mirrored that of the first, with Hernan Gomez's side stringing together chances.
 Moreira was again called into action and pulled off a great stop from substitute Hugo Rodallega.
 The Wigan man cut in from the left and unleashed a stinging shot which the young goalkeeper was equal to.

-Hernan Dario Gomez brought on Teofilo Gutierrez in place of Dayro Moreno in search for a killer second goal to add to their unquestionable dominance of play.
-Falcao was then replaced by Mainz striker Elkin Soto, which ended a slightly disappointing game for the striker who notched 39 goals in a stellar club season.
+Falcao was then replaced by Mainz striker Elkin Soto, which ended a slightly disappointing game for the striker who notched 39 goals in a stellar club campaign.

-Colombia had their chances to add to the tally late on through Teo and Guarin, yet the tournament's supposed dark horses were largely kept at bay by thanks to a determined and stubborn Costa Rica side which was down to 10 men for the best part of an hour.
+Colombia had their chances to add to the tally late on through Teofilo Gutierrez and Guarin, but the tournament's supposed dark horses were largely kept at bay by a determined and stubborn Costa Rica side who had one man less for the best par of an hour.

-Nevertheless, Los Cafeteros go top of Group A despite their unconvincing win, two points clear, but will need to improve on their performance and finishing in their next game.
-Colombia entertains host and favorite Argentina in Santa Fe on Wednesday evening.
-Los Ticos encounter Bolivia in Jujuy the following day.
+Nevertheless, the solitary goal was enough to send the Colombians top of Group A, but will need to improve on their performance and finishing in their next game against Argentina in Santa Fe on Wednesday evening.
+Costa Rica encounter Bolivia in Jujuy the following day.